timlabs/uscode/United States Code/TITLE 20-EDUCATION/CHAPTER 28-HIGHER EDUCATION RESOURCES AND STUDENT ASSISTANCE/SUBCHAPTER IV-STUDENT ASSISTANCE/Part D-William D. Ford Federal Direct Loan Program/Part D-William D. Ford Federal Direct Loan Program.md

 * #### (3) Transaction histories
   * All transaction histories under this part shall be maintained using the same system designated by the Secretary for the provision of Federal Pell Grants under subpart 1 of part A of this subchapter.

-#### (l) Armed Forces student loan interest payment program
+#### (l) Armed Forces and NOAA Commissioned Officer Corps student loan interest payment programs
 * #### (1) Authority
-  * Using funds received by transfer to the Secretary under section 2174 of title 10 for the payment of interest on a loan made under this part to a member of the Armed Forces, the Secretary shall pay the interest on the loan as due for a period not in excess of 36 consecutive months.
+  * Using funds received by transfer to the Secretary under section 2174 of title 10 or section 3078 of title 33 for the payment of interest on a loan made under this part to a member of the Armed Forces or an officer in the commissioned officer corps of the National Oceanic and Atmospheric Administration, respectively, the Secretary shall pay the interest on the loan as due for a period not in excess of 36 consecutive months.
 The Secretary may not pay interest on such a loan out of any funds other than funds that have been so transferred.

 * #### (2) Forbearance
   * During the period in which the Secretary is making payments on a loan under paragraph (1), the Secretary shall grant the borrower forbearance, in the form of a temporary cessation of all payments on the loan other than the payments of interest on the loan that are made under that paragraph.